Skip to content

 Conclusion

 Brushless is not a marketing label, it is a generational technology shift.
-For professional construction use, the numbers speak for themselves: ten times longer service life, fifteen times less vibration, 300,000-fold less perceived noise, 25 percentage points more efficiency.
+For professional construction use, the numbers speak for themselves: fourteen to twenty-five times longer service life, fifteen times less vibration, 300,000-fold less perceived noise, 25 percentage points more efficiency.
 The purchase premium is recovered in less than two years for any tool used more than 4 hours per day.

 For a construction industry facing physical strain, silica, MSDs and skilled labour shortages, brushless is the only defensible technical standard today.